Continuous Tone-Coded Squelch System: Theory of operation

 A CTCSS decoder is based on a very narrow bandpass filter which passes the desired CTCSS tone.
 The filter's output is amplified and rectified, creating a DC voltage whenever the desired tone is present.
-The DC voltage is used to turn on, enable or unmute the receiver's speaker audio stages.
-When the tone is present, the receiver is unmuted, when it is not present the receiver is silent.
+The DC voltage is used to turn on, the tone is present and the receiver is unmuted, when it is not present the receiver is silent.

 Because period is the inverse of frequency, lower tone frequencies can take longer to decode (depends on the decoder design).
-Receivers in a system using 67.0 Hz can take noticeably longer to decode than ones using 203.5 Hz, and they can take longer than one decoding 250.3 Hz.
+Receivers in a system using 67.0 Hz can take noticeably longer to decode than ones using 203.5 Hz.
 In some repeater systems, the time lag can be significant.
 The lower tone may cause one or two syllables to be clipped before the receiver audio is unmuted (is heard).
 This is because receivers are decoding in a chain.
 The repeater receiver must first sense the carrier signal on the input, then decode the CTCSS tone.
 When that occurs, the system transmitter turns on, encoding the CTCSS tone on its carrier signal (the output frequency).
 All radios in the system start decoding after they sense a carrier signal then recognize the tone on the carrier as valid.
 Any distortion on the encoded tone will also affect the decoding time.

 Engineered systems often use tones in the 127.3 Hz to 162.2 Hz range to balance fast decoding with keeping the tones out of the audible part of the receive audio.
 Most amateur radio repeater controller manufacturers offer an audio delay option—this delays the repeated speech audio for a selectable number of milliseconds before it is retransmitted.
 During this fixed delay period (the amount of which is adjusted during installation, then locked down), the CTCSS decoder has enough time to recognize the right tone.
 This way the problem with lost syllables at the beginning of a transmission can be overcome without having to use higher frequency tones.

 In early systems, it was common to avoid the use of adjacent tones.
 On channels where every available tone is not in use, this is good engineering practice.
 For example, an ideal would be to avoid using 97.4 Hz and 100.0 Hz on the same channel.
 The tones are so close that some decoders may periodically false trigger.
 The user occasionally hears a syllable or two of co-channel users on a different CTCSS tone talking.
 As electronic components age, or through production variances, some radios in a system may be better than others at rejecting nearby tone frequencies.